Guatemala - Country Commercial Guide

 According to security statistics in Guatemala:

-• There are than 522,000 registered guns and approximately 1.5 million illegal guns in the country
+There are currently more than 230 companies offering private security.
+There are 563,000 registered guns and approximately 1.5 million illegal guns in the country.

-According to local businesspeople, the business practices are hurting Chinese brands as well.
+According to local businesspeople, these business practices are hurting Chinese brands as well.
 Chinese manufacturers are not loyal to their long-standing distributors in the region.
 If they can sell more products to another distributor in the country, they will do so and not inform their current distributor.

 Due to this business strategy, they have cannibalized the market and prices are in an all-time low.
 As a result, distributors are not making profits as in the past.